 Michael received a B.S. in Computer Science (with Honors) from the University of Central Florida in 2001.
 He earned a Masters and Ph.D. in Computer Science from the University of Wisconsin-Madison in 2003 and 2007 respectively.
 He was named a Microsoft Graduate Research Fellow in 2004.

-James Ward is a Principal Developer Evangelist at Heroku.
-Today he focuses on teaching developers how to deploy Java, Play! and Scala apps to the cloud.
+James Ward (www.jamesward.com) is a Principal Platform Evangelist at Salesforce.com.
 James frequently presents at conferences around the world such as JavaOne, Devoxx, and many other Java get-togethers.
 Along with Bruce Eckel, James co-authored First Steps in Flex.
 He has also published numerous screencasts, blogs, and technical articles.
-Starting with Pascal and Assembly in the 80′s, James found his passion for writing code.
-Beginning in the 90′s he began doing web development with HTML, Perl/CGI, then Java.
+Starting with Pascal and Assembly in the 80’s, James found his passion for writing code.
+Beginning in the 90’s he began doing web development with HTML, Perl/CGI, then Java.
 After building a Flex and Java based customer service portal in 2004 for Pillar Data Systems he became a Technical Evangelist for Flex at Adobe.
-You can find him tweeting as...
+In 2011 James became a Principal Developer Evangelist at Salesforce.com where he taught developers how to deploy apps on the cloud with...
 Read More.

 Brock is a creator of the PhoneGap project.
 He is passionate about community driven projects and cares about enriching the software ecosystem.
 Brock is a software developer at Nitobi.
 He speaks regularly at conferences and is an advocate of open web standards.